ScilifelabDataCentre/Anubis/anubis/documentation.md

 ### Boolean field

-A selection between Yes and No. If it is not required, then also "No value" will be allowed.
+A selection between Yes and No. If a value is not required, then also "No value" will be allowed.

 ### Select field